Age 26 – Torn Cervix

-This photos is from a 26 year old woman who has had one vaginal birth, 19 months before this photo was taken.
-The recovery from the birth of her 9 1/2 pound baby girl seemed slow as she bled for 2 months postpartum and experienced much pressure and pain.
+This photo is from a 26 year old woman who has had one vaginal birth, 19 months before this photo was taken.
+The recovery from the birth of her 9 1/2 pound baby girl seemed slow as she bled for 2 months postpartum and experienced much pressure and pain in her pelvis.

 Since she was breastfeeding, she did not ovulate for 14 months after her son was born (lactational amenorrhea).
 She began ovulating and getting her period again 14 months postpartum.
 She noticed that, depending on her cervix’s position during different days of her cycle, her cervix felt very tender after intercourse with her husband.
 She felt deep ridges in her cervix with her finger and started asking questions.

 When she looked at her cervix using a speculum, she thought it looked “torn.”
 It is uncommon for a cervix to tear during labor and birth, but her midwife and doctor confirmed that is what her cervix looks like.